 Personal guarantees mean that you pledge personal assets which the lender can seize if your company defaults.
-If your lender requires you take independent legal advice on the personal guarantee – we can do this for you.
+Lenders require guarantors to take independent legal advice on the personal guarantee – we can do this for you.

-Our fees for a review and signature to confirm you have received independent legal advice are £450 plus VAT and £290 plus VAT for each additional director.
+Our fees for a review and signature to confirm you have received independent legal advice are £450 plus VAT and £290 plus VAT for each additional person.

 So lenders often demand personal guarantees which can be relied on by the lender, if the company defaults on its debt repayments.
 This guarantee is not an agreement between the company and the lender, but between an individual and the lender.
 Thus the lender gains additional security.
 The individual guaranteeing the loan must ensure that the guarantee agreement is fit for purpose.